 Third is to arrive at the doctors appointment with your medical paperwork.
 The doctors will have the state required applications for the program and ask you to fill them out at their office.
 They require an ID, to verify you are a Montana citizen and they take copies of your medical paperwork.
 After meeting with a doctor you now have a choice to make.
 You can either sign up to grow your own product or locate a provider who can address your needs.

 Big Sky Herbals and Edibles is currently taking new patients.
-If you call our office we will join you at the doctor’s office and help you navigate Montana’s Complia system.
+If you call our office we can help you navigate Montana’s Complia system.

 Where can I locate a clinic to meet with a doctor?